jayzheng98/jayzheng98.github.io/_projects/project2.md

 ## Design
 ### Detection framework
-**1.** From a macro perspective, the behavior studied in this project can be divided into 2 categories: abstract abnormal behavior obtained through theoretical analysis, and specific system behavior collected through practical experiments.
+**1.** From a macro perspective, the behavior studied in this project can be divided into 2 categories: <u>abstract abnormal behavior</u> recorded as theoretical CTI, and <u>specific system behavior</u> collected through practical experiments.
 Once a bridge is built to cross the gap between theoretical results and actual data, effective anomaly detection can be achieved

 <div align="center"> <img alt="p2-14" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-14.png?raw=true" width="540px"> </div><br>